 A city trip to Yerevan is not at the top of many people’s bucket lists.
 This should change, ASAP!
+Below are eight reasons why you should take a city trip to Yerevan.

-When people think of a city trip, places like Paris, Rome or London are usually on top of the list.
+When people think of a city trip, places like Paris, Rome or London are usually at the top of the list.
 And while these are all fine cities, my advice for your next city trip is to head to Yerevan, the capital of Armenia.
 Here are 8 reasons why Yerevan should be your next city trip destination.

 1. A city trip to Yerevan fits any budget